Coronavirus lockdown in India: how long will it last and how long has it been extended?

 "That means until May 3, each and every one of us will have to remain in the lockdown," Modi said in a televised address to the nation.

 "From an economic only point of view, it undoubtedly looks costly right now; but measured against the lives of Indian citizens, there is no comparison itself."

 India's neighbour, Pakistan, is also due to take a decision on its lockdown ending on Wednesday.
-Modi spoke as latest government data showed the number of people infected with coronavirus in India had reached 10,541, with over 350 deaths.
+Modi spoke as latest government data showed the number of people infected with coronavirus in India had reached 10,363, with 339 deaths.

 Although the numbers are small compared with hard-hit Western nations, health experts fear that is because of India's low levels of testing, and actual infection levels could be far higher.

 Lacking testing kits and protective gear for medical workers, India has only tested 137 per million of its population, compared with 15,935 per million in Italy, and 8,138 in the United States.

 Health experts have warned that widespread contagion could be disastrous in a country where millions live in dense slums and the health care system is overstretched.

 So far, more than three-quarters of India's cases are concentrated in about 80 of the country's more than 700 districts, including the two big cities, New Delhi and Mumbai.

 Since Modi first imposed the lockdown in late March, the unemployment rate has almost doubled to around 14.5%, according data compiled by the Centre for Monitoring Indian Economy (CMIE), a Mumbai based private think-tank.